What are our key objectives as a school when it comes to recognising and supporting children with SEN?

 Colours Academy offers pupils a safe and secure environment, where staff are qualified to meet the student’s needs.
 Students have the ability to express concerns and take time out whenever required or deemed necessary.
 The staff within the department have a broad range of expertise including experience of working with pupils with dyslexia, dyspraxia, Autistic Spectrum Condition, ADHD/ADD and Visual and Hearing impairment.
 We also have lots of experience with children with anxiety and mental and emotional wellbeing needs- we feel that our ethos and flexible and relaxing setting is a fantastic foundation for this need being positively met.

-The SENCO coordinates the provision of support from liaising with teachers to individual pupils in agreement with parents and as in-class support in order to support pupils with their learning in the classroom.
-Assessment for learning difficulties and access arrangements are also completed either by their SENCO in agreement with parents, or by an Independent Educational Psychologist by private arrangement.
+The SEN team coordinates the provision of support from liaising with teachers to individual pupils in agreement with parents and as in-class support in order to support pupils with their learning in the classroom.
+Assessment for learning difficulties and access arrangements are also completed either by the SEN team or our Intervention coordinator in agreement with parents, or by an Independent Educational Psychologist by private arrangement.

 Recognising and assessing SEN at Colours Academy:

 We, together with teaching staff aim to identify a pupil’s special need as soon as possible.
 We use both formative and summative assessment in the form of both baseline tests, interim assessments and an ongoing process of monitoring progress by teachers.
 Some students’ difficulties will have been identified by their previous school.
-The student, once identified, will be referred to the SENCO and after a discussion with parents will complete assessments for a full diagnosis.
+The student, once identified, will be referred to the SEN team and/or Intervention coordinator and after a discussion with parents will complete assessments for a full diagnosis.
 If the difficulty the student is experiencing in due to a gap in learning, specialist lessons may be recommended.

-If after further testing we feel that a learning difficulty is evident, the SENCO will circulate recommendations regarding strategies to support the pupil to teaching staff to inform their practice.
+If after further testing we feel that a learning difficulty is evident, the SEN team will circulate recommendations regarding strategies to support the pupil to teaching staff to inform their practice.
 Extra specialist tuition will be arranged at parents’ request.
-In some cases the SENCO will recommend that the student is assessed by an educational psychologist to identify the particular strengths and weaknesses and give advice on teaching strategies, or if she feels that the pupil may have more complex needs that need investigating.
+In some cases the SEN team and/or Intervention coordinator will recommend that the student is assessed by an educational psychologist to identify the particular strengths and weaknesses and give advice on teaching strategies, or if she feels that the pupil may have more complex needs that need investigating.

 Educational Health Care Plans: